Wickham’s department store: the architectural oddity once known as the Harrods of the East End

 The building contract was signed and after long negotiations, businesses agreed to sell their lot to the Wickhams.
 But the plans were abruptly halted by one store that absolutely would not sell up – Spiegelhalter’s, a jewellery and watchmaking business at number 81.

 The Spiegelhalter family were German immigrants and local business owners who made their home in the East End.
-In 1828, George Spiegelhalter immigrated from South West Germany to Whitechapel and established a jeweller, named after their family title.
+In 1828, Georg Spiegelhalter immigrated from South West Germany to Whitechapel where he opened a jewellery and clockmaking shop, named after their family title.
+In 1871, Georg’s 26-year-old grandson, Otto Spiegelhalter (born 3 December 1845 in Neukirch), moved to London from the Black Forest to join the family business, then at 6 Mount Place.

-Due to anti-german sentiment throughout the First World War, the family changed their name from Spiegelhalter to Salter in 1919 but their shop kept the original title.
-As business grew, Speigelhalters moved to 75 Mile End Road where the three Spiegelhalter brothers were born above the store and would eventually take over from their father.
+Due to anti-german sentiment throughout the First World War, the family changed their name from Spiegelhalter to Salter in 1919 (announced in the London Gazette on 20 June 1919) but their shop kept the original title.
+Just three years later, Otto died on 19 April 1902 at only 57 years of age.

 By 1927, the Wickhams had almost absorbed the block except number 81, owned by the Spiegelhalters.
-A mutually agreeable price was never reached between the families as the Spiegelhalter brothers remained adamant that they would not sell their business under any circumstances.
+A mutually agreeable price was never reached between the families as the Spiegelhalter brothers, mainly Leo, remained adamant that they would not sell their business under any circumstances.

 The mouth with the missing tooth